Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 - Large-format outdoor flooring with fewer visible joints.

 Porcelain usually has a mid-to-high initial cost, but the lifetime maintenance cost is often lower than sandstone or limestone because it needs less sealing, scrubbing and stain treatment.
-If you want to compare options in more detail, see our porcelain patio tiles article.
+If you are considering this finish for your own garden, see our Dublin porcelain patios service page, or compare options in more detail in our porcelain patio tiles article.

 Sandstone Patios in Dublin: Warm, Textured Natural Stone

-Sandstone is a classic natural stone choice and has been used in Irish gardens for over 30 years.
+Sandstone is a classic natural stone choice and has been used in Irish gardens for decades.
 It is usually sold as sandstone paving slabs, often with a riven surface that gives texture, grip and a traditional garden feel.

 The main appeal is character.
 Indian sandstone colours such as Kandla Grey, Autumn Brown, Raj Green and warmer brown blends add natural variation to patios, paths and planting areas.
 No two slabs look exactly the same, which is part of the charm.